Capturing Mother’s Day

 Think of it like a game of spot the difference.
 Especially if you look very similar to your Mother!
-These images can be heartwarming and emotional!
+Therefore these images can be heartwarming and emotional!

 Do you have similar eyes or even the same smile?
 Try and focus on similarities to make the most of the shot.
 You’ll soon see how effective and powerful these headshots can be.

-We love how most of her shots focus on and celebrate woman; her maternity shots in particular are outstanding and magical.
+We love how most of her shots focus on and celebrate woman; her maternity shots, in particular, are outstanding and magical.
 Jessica has such a great eye and evokes emotions through the stories in her imagery.
-She creates connections – not only with the subjects she photographs, but also with the viewer.
+Generally, she creates connections – not only with the subjects she photographs, but also with the viewer.

 She makes these women feel empowered and sexy, and this comes across in all her maternity photography.
 She also manages to convey the connection between mother and ‘bump’, a difficult task for any photographer.